parking car on grass

 8. How can I protect my grass when I have limited parking options?

-If you have limited parking options, use protective measures such as temporary flooring solutions or rotating parking spots.
-Additionally, communicate with property owners or event organizers to find suitable parking areas without causing extensive grass damage.
+In case of limited parking, draft protective measures like temporary flooring solutions or rotating parking spots.
+Also, coordinate with property owners or event organizers for parking areas which will not cause extensive grass damage.

 9. What’s the best way to restore grass after parking on it?